tasmota/docs/docs/DeepSleep.md

 ![](_media/deepsleep_gpio16_none.png)

-### Temporarily disable deep sleep mode
+## Disable deep sleep mode

-There are a several methods to temporarily disable deep sleep mode:
+### using a switch

-- Select another GPIO (let's call it "GPIOn") and connect it GND.
+Select another GPIO (let's call it "GPIOn") and connect it GND.
 This can be performed through a switch per the schematic below.
 Flipping the switch to "ON" will prevent Tasmota to enter DeepSleep again after next wake-up until the switch is flipped back OFF.

   ![](_media/deepsleep_switch.png)